iamwfx/crs_3850_5850_mapping_countermapping/Fall_2023/Week1_felt/W1_felt.md

 ## 1.1 - Felt Sign-Up and Overview
 1. First, you'll need to sign up for a free Felt account [here](https://felt.com/signup).
-2. Add the email address you used to sign up [here](https://docs.google.com/spreadsheets/d/1oG5OafHRC_dym4a5-WfgStWnkQQC8mLASSXxN_v4xOY/edit?usp=sharing) so I can add you as a contributor to our first collaborative map.

 Once you've done these , watch [this short video](https://www.youtube.com/watch?v=kodNAqe8g3U) to get a sense of how to use Felt (it's very easy).